merciersj/hello-world-C3/README.md

 * JDK 8: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 ## Team Setup ##
-Before cloning, create a new branch from the master for your team.
+Before cloning, if a branch was not already assigned to you, create a new branch from the master for your team.
 Please use the naming convention:
 ```
 feature/YYYY-MM-DD/team-XX
 ```